git-shawn/fromshawn/README.md

-# fromshawndev
+# fromshawn

-`fromshawndev` is my personal portfolio website built with Next.JS for use on [Vercel](https://vercel.com/dashboard).
+`fromshawn` is my personal portfolio website built with Next.JS for use on [Vercel](https://vercel.com/dashboard).
 Inside you'll primarily find information regarding my apps.

 Feel free to poke around and steal any code that you like.